supabase/realtime/forum/TLA_FINDINGS.md

    `tla/Muster2RestartLive.tla`: a droppable prepare wedges a round and the crash-restart resolves it; `RoundsResolve` and `<>[]RoundsQuiet` hold (exhaustive at 3 nodes, `MaxSeq=2`).
 See "Follow-up models" above.
+7. **Remaining cross-mechanism compositions (open, ranked low).** The GC sweep + tombstone reap (`Muster3`) is verified only on the single-group, no-restart Muster2 base — **sweep × restart** and **sweep × delta/multi-group** are unchecked compositions.
+Assessment: the sweep's under-delivery lever is its routes-away + `SourceAgrees` guard; a restart wipes the very `member_views` agreement `SourceAgrees` reads (fail-safe direction: no agreement ⇒ no sweep), and a delta's baseline rows are exactly the groups that *do* route to the receiver, which the routes-away guard spares.
+Both arguments are informal; given Finding B came from exactly this kind of composition, worth building if the sweep is ever touched.
+Similarly, `Muster2RestartDownAsync` is single-group — its composition with delta selection is unchecked (the sync `Muster2DeltaRestartDown` covers restart × delta; the async window is view-level, so multi-group is not expected to change its class).
+8. **Marker seq abstraction (noted, declined).** Every `NoMissedDelivery` model stamps re-announce markers with a fresh per-message seq, while the real heartbeat carries the stable committed `view_seq` — the abstraction `Muster2Cancel` showed can hide *liveness* bugs (stranding).
+For *safety* it is sound by a content-level simulation: a stable-seq marker that would be rejected (seq ≤ current) maps to "never deliver that marker" in the fresh-bump model (delivery is optional), and one that applies asserts the same content at a seq consistent with the per-node monotonic counter, so every stable-seq `mv`-content evolution is reproducible fresh-bump.
+The seq-axis behaviour itself (stranding + the `cancel_view_change` fix) is machine-checked separately in `Muster2Cancel`.